superfly/docs/getting-started/app-services.html.md

 #### Private (Flycast) apps

 To have Fly Proxy load-balance among VMs on a non-public app, [allocate a _private_ (Flycast) IPv6 address](/docs/reference/private-networking/#assigning-a-flycast-address) using `fly ips allocate-v6 --private`, and **remove any public IPs from the app** using `fly ips release`.
-Flycast IPs can only be reached from within the private network they're allocated on, which must belong to the same Fly Organization as the Fly App it points to.
+A Flycast IP can only be reached from within the private network it's allocated on, which must belong to the same Fly Organization as the Fly App it points to.

 <section class="warning icon">
 If your configuration includes any services for Fly Proxy to route to, and the app has a public IP, that service is exposed to the whole internet.</section>

-### A note on Fly App IPs
+### A note on Fly App IPs and Fly-Replay routing

 App-wide IP addresses (public and private) tell Fly Proxy which app to deliver a request to.
 If a service _only_ needs to be reachable by Fly Proxy in its handling of the [Fly-Replay](/docs/reference/dynamic-request-routing/) response header, its app does not need an IP; app information is incorporated directly in the header.